-The student retention rate is 85% which is very good considering the high standards dictated by the medical community and the fact many of our students work and are parents.
+The student retention rate is 89.8% which is very good considering the high standards dictated by the medical community and the fact many of our students work and are parents.
+Down slightly from 2012 due to improving economy.

 Student Success Rate